brightspot/react-examples/README.md

 The frontend application will open automatically in your browser.

-## Other helpful Docker commands
+## Other helpful Docker commands 💡

 - `docker-compose start`: start a stopped docker container
-- `docker-compose stop`: stop container (this doe NOT delete data)
+- `docker-compose stop`: stop container (this command does NOT delete data)
-- `docker-compose down`: delete container (this does NOT delete data stored in named volumes)
+- `docker-compose down`: delete container (this command does NOT delete data stored in named volumes)
 - `docker-compose up`: to run container without detaching to run it in the background
 - `docker-compose down -v`: delete container and volumes (helpful if you need a fresh docker instance)
 - `docker volue prune`: delete unused volumes

-## Common Issues
+## Common Issues 🤔

 1. My endpoint schema has not updated after making changes in the JS Class.